pangduckwai/sea9go/README.md

 - buffered read from io.Reader
 - read from stdin
 - stackable encoding/decoding filters
+- read lines from io.Reader

 ### `logger`
-implements reusable loggers with prefix and labels, also includes a fast utility for determining number of digits of integers.
+- implements reusable loggers with prefix and labels,
+- a fast utility for determining number of digits of integers (reference: github.com/doloopwhile/go-fastlog).

 ### `logger/metric`
-implements conversion of integer values to a form with metric suffix.
+implements conversion of integer values to decimal values with metric suffix (reference: github.com/bmkessler/fastdiv/).

 ### `rand`
-a wrapper of fast pseudo random values generation.
+a wrapper of fast pseudo random values generation from "github.com/bytedance/gopkg/lang/fastrand".

 ### `traverse`
 implements traversal of `map[string]any` structures (e.g. from json/yaml).